 - Self-Harm: He admits to Storm that the stylized scars across his body were self-inflicted.

 - Ship Tease: With Storm in X2: X-Men United.
 She examines his body ad scars when they first meet, and he later refuses to leave her at the Dark Cerebro even as she drops the room temperature to below zero.

 - Teleport Spam: His attack on the White House in X2: X-Men United, where he's kicking, throwing, punching, and just beating the crap out of every agent from every angle, with the last one in glorious slow motion.

 - Time-Shifted Actor: He is portrayed by two different actors: one as an adult and the other as an adolescent.

 - Token Religious Teammate: He is a devout Catholic.

 - What Beautiful Eyes!: His irises are yellow.

-- You Gotta Have Blue Hair: And skin!
+- You Gotta Have Blue Hair: His hair is dark blue.